-Although we keep tabs on the time he spends on the Mac Book playing online children’s games, ZX Spectrum gaming skills has nothing to do with it!).and Wii, I am relaxed about him getting to grips with technology at this early age as – let’s face it – an advanced competence in technology is going to be a key life skill for his generation (hey, this requirement is already pretty much here).
+Although we keep tabs on the time he spends on the Mac Book playing online children’s games, Nintendo DS and Wii, I am relaxed about him getting to grips with technology at this early age as – let’s face it – an advanced competence in technology is going to be a key life skill for his generation (hey, this requirement is already pretty much here).
 Plus he enjoys it and learns in the process.
-A win-win. (the fact that it gives me a chance to indulge my old
+A win-win. (the fact that it gives me a chance to indulge my old ZX Spectrum gaming skills has nothing to do with it!).

 But what happens in our schools today to reflect these changes?
 Not enough from my perspective so far.
 Although the blackboard has now become a whiteboard with overhead projector and there’s access to a computer room, the rest seems pretty archaic.
 Lining up to go in, sat on a mat being read to, practising joined up writing for hours on end etc. Meanwhile, there’s a national curriculum that appears to have been designed in the dark ages.

 If our UK children are to excel in the 21st century New World of Work we need to seem some changes – and fast.

 - find their passions and follow them